Last Updated on December 13, 2021 by Editorial Staff

-All these need to be secure and add to the cost of Android app development.
+All these need to be secure and add to the mobile app development costs.

 App Maintenance and Support

-Once your app is ready, you can test it to work out the kinks, which can help estimate the cost of app development in the future and further maintenance.
-This is a continuous process as Android OS updates and elements break due to incompatibility.
+Once your app is ready, you can test it to work out the kinks, which can help estimate the cost of making an app in the future and further maintenance.
+This is a continuous process as Android/iPhone operating systems update and elements break due to incompatibility.

 Two more options are to have in-app purchases or to support your app by featuring advertising.
 If you opt for the latter, go for unobtrusive advertisements that do not distract from the general user experience.

 Once your app is ready, unleash it on the internet!
-You can make it available on Google Play store for a one-time fee of $25, set the price of the app and select what regions you want it to be accessible in.
+You can make it available on the Google Play store for a one-time fee of $25, set the price of the app, and select what regions you want it to be accessible in.

 Note: Does this article provide the info you’re looking for?
 Is there any information you think of missing or incorrect?
 You can give your opinion in the comments section below.